sirexeclp/energy-aware-computing/report/report.md

 ![Distribution of sample rate using the naive approach \label{fig:old-dist}](fig/old-dist.png)

 Figure \ref{fig:old-dist} shows the distribution of the sample rate, with the currently used method.
-We observe a mean sampling frequency of $\mu = 2.045Hz$ and a standart deviation of $\sigma = 0.317Hz$.
+We observe a mean sampling frequency of $\mu = 2.045Hz$ and a standard deviation of $\sigma = 0.317Hz$.

 > Note: This uses only the data from one training run of a singe network.
 Sampling rates may or may not be different depending on load.
 This needs further investigation.

-Prior tests on a single laptop GTX 2060 showed sampling frequencys of as high as 25Hz, but the actual sampling frequency was about 6Hz, when measuring the smallest peaks (every data point was duplicated multiple times).
-Nvidias support website lists a sample rate between 1 to 6 Hz (depending on the GPU) for gpu and memory utilization.[^smi-support]
+Prior tests on a single laptop GTX 2060 showed sampling frequencies of as high as 25Hz, but the actual sampling frequency was about 6Hz, when measuring the smallest peaks (every data point was duplicated multiple times).
+Nvidia's support website lists a sample rate between 1 to 6 Hz (depending on the GPU) for GPU and memory utilization.[^smi-support]

 ![Jitter of samples over time \label{fig:old-jitter}](fig/old-method-change-in-fs.png)